 Adopting such a "divide and conquer" philosophy has proven very effective for the building industry.
 For other problems related to arbitration clauses, see FAQ No. 7, "My builder tells me that if I do not like the way it is responding to my complaints there is an arbitration clause in my purchase contract that requires me to arbitrate my claims, and that I have given up my right to a jury trial.
 Is this true?"

-A lawsuit intended to obtain money from negligent builders to fix construction defects should have no greater affect on property values than the existence of those defects already has had on property values, since it is likely that the owner of a home or other real property is required to disclose to prospective purchasers the existence of known defects in the property, particularly "hidden" defects not readily detectable.
+A lawsuit intended to obtain money from negligent builders to fix construction defects should have no greater effect on property values than the existence of those defects already has had on property values, since it is likely that the owner of a home or other real property is required to disclose to prospective purchasers the existence of known defects in the property, particularly "hidden" defects not readily detectable.